 ARIZONA STATE LAND DEPARTMENT CAP ALLOCATION: The remaining water resources needed to meet the water demands of new development can be obtained through the transfer of Arizona State Land Department (ASLD) CAP water to the City.
 As part of the original process to allocate Colorado River water for distribution through the CAP, the ASLD received an allocation of CAP Municipal & Industrial (M&I) priority water from the Secretary of the Interior.
-Because the ASLD is not a municipal water provider, the allocation was intended to be transferred to water providers in order to benefit undeveloped State Trust lands that would eventually be annexed into adjacent municipalities that would provide water service to those lands upon future development.
-The water service subcontract executed by the United States, CAP and ASLD in 1987 included an explanatory addendum that identified the volumes of the allocation anticipated to be transferred to each of eight municipalities adjacent to the State Trust lands for which the allocation was made.
-The volume identified for transfer to the City of Phoenix is 12,000 acre-feet to serve State Trust lands located north of Jomax Road.
+Because the ASLD is not a municipal water provider, the allocation was intended to be transferred to water providers in order to benefit undeveloped State Trust lands that would eventually be annexed into adjacent municipalities who would provide water service to those lands upon future development.
+The water service subcontract executed by the United States, CAP and ASLD in 1987 included an explanatory addendum that identified the volumes of the allocation was made.
+The volume identified for transfer to the City of Phoenix is 12,000 acrefeet to serve State Trust lands located north of Jomax Road.
 Although an agreement has not yet been reached on how and when a transfer of CAP water rights from ASLD to Phoenix will take place, this report assumes that at least 4,136 AF of the ASLD CAP M&I subcontract entitlements will be transferred to Phoenix during the 2020-2029 WRAF period.

-Based on inherent uncertainties associated with forecasting water demands and obtaining new water resources, Arizona's development fee (impact fee) enabling act A.R.S. §9-463.05 and subsequent revisions provide the City with the flexibility to alter its plans and acquire different water resources than those contemplated herein as long as the development fees it collects result in a "beneficial use" to the City's water system, bear a reasonable relationship to the burden imposed by new development, and are assessed in a non-discriminatory manner.
+Based on inherent uncertainties associated with forecasting water demands and obtaining new water resources, Arizona's development fee (impact fee) enabling act A.R.S. § 9-463.05 and subsequent revisions provide the City with the flexibility to alter its plans and acquire different water resources than those contemplated herein as long as the development fees it collects result in a "beneficial use" to the City's water system, bear a reasonable relationship to the burden imposed by new development, and are assessed in a non-discriminatory manner.